dan-mim/Constrained-Optimal-Transport/README.md

 ## ✨ Contribution & Exploration

-- Feel free to extend MAM to non-convex constraints or GAN-based priors.
+- Feel free to extend MAM to non-convex constraints or [GAN-based priors](https://github.com/dan-mim/wasserstein-morphing-mamGAN).
-- Use `project_onto_stock` and `sparse_MAMLasso/` as templates.
+- Use `project_onto_stock` as template.
 - Pull requests and discussions are welcome — especially for applications in imaging, scenario tree reduction, or structure-constrained OT.